-Vitamin B12 nurtures sleep
+Vitamin B12 promotes sleep

 Later, after a doctor wrote me a prescription for injectable B12 and his nurse showed me how to give myself a monthly shot, I discovered that I had a lot less pain.
 Even the bone pain in my legs went away.
 That helped tremendously with sleep.
-I loved the way vitamin B12 nurtures sleep.
+I loved the way vitamin B12 nurtured sleep.

 Melatonin renews normal sleep-wake rhythm

-Without Dalmane, I began using Melatonin and the herbal sleep remedies, skullcap and valerian to renew a normal sleep-wake rhythm.
+Without Dalmane, I began using Melatonin and the herbal sleep remedies, skullcap and valerian, to renew a normal sleep-wake rhythm.
 To get the most out of Melatonin, I used the lowest dose I could find, or I broke Melatonin 3 mg tablets into two.
 Melatonin works best in lower doses.